Jpinsoft/LangFromText/README.md

 LangFromText is an open-source desktop application allowing you to train and improve foreign language skills.
 This app is based on your self-made text database created from any web or text content.
-You can easily generate and use any lang text-database from web local text files.
+You can easily generate and use any lang text-database from web or local text files.

- #How to get started with LangFromText:
+ #### How to get started with LangFromText:

 	1. Download and install LangFromText app
 	2. Create and index text-database in your foreign language using web or file indexer